 Sometimes questions arise that enable us to see the meaning of theological claims with practical clarity.
 I’ve always sought to pursue this practical-existential side of things, believing that the meaning of our claims is, in the end, just the difference they make to how we appropriate their truth in all the transforming ways that we give the name “salvation” to.
 It was this level of appropriation or integration which, if I’m not mistaken, most informed the early Christological debates that produced the Nicene and following ecumenical expressions of faith.
-How does this or that theological claim (whether it’s made by Arius, or Nestorius, or Barth, Moltmann, Boyd or whomever) explain, inform, and empower the particular experience of worship and personal transformation in Christ which the early generations of believers gave the name ‘the Faith’ to?
+How does this or that theological claim explain, inform, and empower the particular experience of worship and personal transformation in Christ which the early generations of believers gave the name ‘the Faith’ to?
 This is at least one level, an existential stage, upon which we can put theological claims to the test.

-Greg earlier asked me in the comments section of a recent post, what I made of of 1Cor 5:21 (God made him who knew no sin to “be sin” for us) and Gal 3.13 (Christ “became our curse”).
-Greg takes these as evidence of a particular understanding of atonement (i.e., what actually is happening in the Cross and how it does the saving work of freeing and transforming us).
-The logic behind such a view is a certain entailment between choice and consequence.
-As Greg argues it, Jesus has to experience the “death consequences” of our sinful choices (which consequences are the despair of godforsakenness).
+Greg Boyd earlier asked me in the comments section of a recent post, what I made of of 1Cor 5:21 (God made him who knew no sin to “be sin” for us) and Gal 3.13 (Christ “became our curse”).
+Greg takes these as evidence of a particular understanding of what actually happens on the Cross and how Christ’s sufferings do the saving work of freeing and transforming us.
+As Greg sees it, Jesus has to experience the “death consequences” of our sinful choices (which consequences are the despair of godforsakenness).
 These consequences must be experienced because they’re “intrinsic” to the sinful choices we make.
 But it makes little sense to say that experiencing the existential despair of godforsakenness is “intrinsic” to my choices and then argue that someone other than me can experience those consequences on my behalf.